Welcome, Guest

 Below is a map of Ladysmith, first published in 1975, with 1992 revisions shown in purple.

 It clearly shows the spread of the town to the south along the west side of the railway line.
-I suspect Intombi would feel very different to how I witnessed it in 1978, when it was a "windswept desolate spot, seldom visited".
+I suspect Intombi would now feel very different to how I experienced it in 1978, when it was a "windswept desolate spot, seldom visited".

 Please excuse the poor resolution, but this was the largest image I was able to load.